 Do you have an achy/tight neck or back?

-The most straightforward solution to relieve such tension is to perform a set of wall angels, a dynamic stretch exercise that primarily targets your back.
+The most straightforward solution to relieve such tension is to perform a set of wall angels, a dynamic stretch exercise that primarily targets your back for improved posture.

 You’ll also feel its effect on your neck and shoulders too.